|

 Officer.
 Two months later in June 1943 she

-became commanding officer of HMCS Conestoga, the 1st woman in
+became commanding officer of H M C S Conestoga, the first woman in

 the British Commonwealth to hold a command.
 In June1944 she was